• Skip to main content

 • Author

-Home » nouns » Obaachan is the Japanese word for ‘grandma’, explained
+Home » nouns » Obaachan is a Japanese word for ‘grandma’, explained

 September 30, 2023 By Masaki Mori Leave a Comment

-Obaachan is the Japanese word for ‘grandma’, explained
+Obaachan is a Japanese word for ‘grandma’, explained

 What does “obaachan” mean in Japanese?